HydraMeshnet/developer-portal/usecases/movie_theater.md

 ****

 ### Public Proofs

 ARK and therefore Hydra can easily attach a content ID to a payment transaction.
 This can be used to attach an off-chain service request to an on-chain payment for it.

 - Proof of witness service purchase: These signed witness request's ID is written to the vendor field on the Hydra transfer transaction.
 - Proof of ticket purchase: The ticket request's content ID is written to the vendor field on the Hydra transfer transaction.

 ## Simplified Overview

 1. The User goes to the government office to get a digitalized ID card, meaning the user gets a digital proof about their name, address, photo, etc.
 This step is needed only once and can be used for any number of tickets or other use cases afterwards.
 1. User goes to the movie theater (days before the movie is shown) to buy a ticket for a movie for mature audiences.
 In exchange, the user receives a digital proof of ticket purchase.
 1. On the day of the movie User gets sick and he asks his friends on social media if anyone can use his ticket as he cannot go.
 1. Friend says "Sure I'd like to see that movie.
 Also, I'm free today evening.
 Please give me the ticket".

    **Note:** We assume the Friend has already completed step 1 as well, meaning they have a digitalized ID card.

 1. Friend goes to the movie theater with
    - a proof of ticket purchase
    - his digital ID
-2. The inspector at the gate validates both and decides if the user can enter or not.
-During this process the inspector also invalidates the ticket in the movie's database for further entries (or reduces the number of allowed entries on a multi-ticket, etc.).
+1. The inspector at the gate validates both and decides if the user can enter or not.
+During this process the inspector also invalidates the ticket in the movie's database for further entries (or reduces the number of allowed entries on a multi-ticket, etc.)

 ### Participants